 (904) 620-3830 - email@example.com - Website Danny Gottlieb is one of the most popular jazz drummers in the world.
 While best known as a founding member of the original Pat Metheny Group, Gottlieb has performed and recorded with some of the greatest names in music.
 They include: Gary Burton, Gil Evans, Sting, Bobby McFerrin, John Mclaughlin, Chick Corea, Herbie Hancock, Pat Metheny, Stan Getz, Gerry Mulligan, Clark Terry, Wayne Shorter, Eddie Gomez, Lew Soloff, Al Di Meola, Jeff Berlin, Michael Franks, The GRP Big Band, the George Gruntz Concert Jazz Band, the Woody Herman Orchestra, the Vanguard Jazz Orchestra, Jon Faddis and the Carnegie Hall Jazz Orchestra, the Manhattan Jazz Orchestra, Mike Stern, John Scofield, Jim Hall, the Manhattan Transfer, Larry Coryell, the NDR Big Band (Hamburg), the WDR Big Band (Cologne), Steven Curtis Chapman, Marvin Hamlish, Booker T and the MG's, and the Blues Brothers Band featuring Steve Cropper and Eddy Floyd.
 He is featured on more than 350 recordings, including four Grammy Award Winners.Gottlieb's recent projects have included performances at the Jazz Education Network Conventions in New Orleans and Louisville; performances at the National Association of Music Merchandisers Convention (Anaheim) with former Metheny bassist Mark Egan, guitarists Stanley Jordan and Muriel Anderson; performances at the Frankfurt Musik Messe and workshops in Pesacara, Italy with bassist Jeff Berlin; and performances at the Hamburg, Hannover and Paderbon (Germany) Jazz Festivals.
 Recent recordings include a trio project with bassist Mark Egan and keyboardist Mitchel Forman; a jazz orchestral recording with master composer Chuck Owen; a cd project with flautist Ali Ryerson featuring legendary vibist Mike Mainari; saxophonist Jack Wilkins’ Blue and Green project; a recording with German vocalist peter Fessler; and a recent release from keyboard master Pete Levin featuring the late guitarist Joe Beck.
 For the past 9 years, Danny and his wife Beth (percussion) have been members of actor/ bassist Gary Sinise’s (CSI NY) Lt.
 Dan Band (named after Gary’s character in Forrest Gump).
 The 12-pc. band plays around the world, averaging 50 concerts a year with 85% of the concerts benefiting the US Military.
 Last year the band helped raise money to build 12 smart homes for wounded soldiers (many quadriplegic or triple amputees), and 12 more concerts are planned for 2013.
 Concerts have included: The Pentagon, Afghanistan, Kuwait, Europe, Japan, North and South Korea, Walter Reed Hospital, Brooks Army Medical Center, San Diego Medical Center, and hundreds of military basses around the US.
 Recently the Lt.
 Dan Band appeared on 60 Minutes and released a full-length movie, Lt.
 Dan Band for the Common Good.In 2011, Danny authored a drumming text, The Evolution of Jazz Drumming (Hudson Music), which is being used by his Evolution of Jazz class at UNF.
 It has met with critical and commercial success, ranking among the top sellers at Amazon.com.
 He is currently working on a book with the great Harold Jones (Count Basie, Sarah Vaughn, Tony Bennett) about big band drumming with the Basie band.
 A long time student of legendary jazz drummer Joe Morello, Gottlieb's teaching experience includes Rollins College, Winter Park, Florida, and the University of South Florida in Tampa.
 He also studied with Gary Chester, Ed Soph, Bob Moses and Jack DeJohnette.
 A graduate of the University of Miami, Gottlieb brings 40 years of professional experience, musical diversity, and enthusiasm to the UNF Jazz Faculty.
 Danny as an active clinician and endorser for Zildjian Cymbals, DW Hardware, Drum Craft Drums, Eames Drum Shells, Remo Drum Heads, Markdrum Electronic Percussion, Hot Sticks, Alternate Mode Products, Offworld Percussion Products, and Sibelius Music Software.

-(904) 620-3850 - firstname.lastname@example.org - Website Barry Greene began playing guitar in 1971,at the age of ten years old.
-Strongly influenced by Wes Montgomery, Joe Pass, George Benson, and Pat Martino, Barry has developed into a world-class guitarist, arranger and composer.
-He has recorded or performed with such artists as Tim Hagens, Danny Gottlieb, Gene Bertoncinni, Scott Wendholt, Kenny Drew Jr., Adam Nussbaum, Warren Berndhardt, Russell Malone, Ron Affif, and Colin Bailey.
+(904) 620-3850 - firstname.lastname@example.org - Website Barry Greene began playing guitar in 1971, at the age of 10-years-old.
+Strongly influenced by Wes Montgomery, Joe Pass, George Benson and Pat Martino, Barry has developed into a world-class guitarist, arranger and composer.
+He has recorded or performed with such artists as Tim Hagens, Danny Gottlieb, Gene Bertoncinni, Scott Wendholt, Kenny Drew Jr., Adam Nussbaum, Warren Berndhardt, Russell Malone, Ron Affif and Colin Bailey.
 Barry has seven CD’s out as a leader.
-“Sojourner,” “At Home,” “Urban Jazz,” “In the Meantime,” and three new releases, “Barry Greene Trio,” “The Other Side,” and "Urban Jazz II.”
+“Sojourner,” “At Home,” “Urban Jazz,” “In the Meantime” and three new releases, “Barry Greene Trio,” “The Other Side” and “Urban Jazz II.”

 (904) 620-3845 - email@example.com - Website Dr. Clarence Hines has performed throughout North America, Central America, and Europe, and has performed with musicians such as Slide Hampton, Bob Brookmeyer, Johnny Mathis, Josh Groban, the Temptations, the OJays, John Pizzarelli, Rochester Philharmonic Orchestra, Jacksonville Symphony Orchestra, the Harry James Orchestra, David Sanborn, Maceo Parker, and most recently with Diane Schuur.
 Dr. Hines has also performed on numerous occasions at the North Sea Jazz Festival in the Netherlands, the East Coast Jazz Festival, the Xerox Rochester International Jazz Festival, and the Jacksonville Jazz Festival.
 Dr. Hines’ works have been premiered in the Distinguished Concerts International concert series at theLincoln Center for the Performing Arts, the International Tuba-Euphonium Conference, the Midwest Clinic, the International Association for Jazz Education, the Festival Les Rendez-vous de l'Erdre in France, the Xerox Rochester International Jazz Festival, and the Jacksonville Jazz Festival.
 Dr. Hines' music has been performed by top military and college jazz ensembles around the country.
 His compositions and arrangements are published by UNC Jazz Press, Really Good Music, and eJazzLines.
 Prior to teaching at UNF, Dr. Hines coached combos and directed the Jazz Lab Band at the Eastman School of Music where he earned Master of Music and Doctor of Musical Arts degrees.
 He served on the faculty of the Eastman Summer Jazz Studies and the Tritone Fantasy Jazz Camp.
 Dr. Hines also served as a trombonist/paratrooper in the"All-American" band of the U.S. Army's famed 82d Airborne Division and in the 79th Army Band in the Republic of Panamá prior to earning his Bachelor of Music degree from the University of North Florida.
 Each summer, Dr. Hines teaches trombone, coaches combos, and performs during the Jazz Sessions at the Birch Creek Music Performance Center in Door County, Wisconsin.
 He is an artist/clinician for Conn-Selmer and a recipient of UNF's Outstanding Undergraduate TeachingAward for 2012-2013.